kwirk/eventgallery/admin/doc/readme.md

 	Defines if the cart functionality is visible in the front end.

+- image quality

+	Defines the output quality of every generated image.
+Default is 85% which is pretty good.
+Lower values will result in lower quality.

 - use sharpening

 	Enables or disables the sharping functionality.
 If image sharping is enabled it uses the matrix defined below.